iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="unregisternodes"></a>
 # **UnregisterNodes**
-> UnregisterNodesResponseMessage UnregisterNodes (UnregisterNodesRequestMessage? unregisterNodesRequestMessage = null)
+> UnregisterNodesResponse UnregisterNodes (UnregisterNodesRequest? unregisterNodesRequest = null)